agcodes0315/Gen-AI-APAC-Ideathon/README.md

 Therapeutic System
 ```

-Its purpose is to help users articulate, revisit, and compare their own reasoning while keeping them in control of reusable AI memory.
+Its purpose is to help users articulate, revisit and compare their own reasoning while keeping them in control of reusable AI memory.

 ---